cozy/americano/README.md

 # Americano

-Express is an awesome tool to build small web application but when you start with it writing your routes and configuration often lead to an ugly code.
-To solve that, Americano acts as wrapper around Express and make it more opiniated about how to write routes and configuration.
-See in the following what does that mean.
+Express is an awesome tool to build small web application.
+But once you start using it, you discover that writing the configuration and the routes often leads to ugly code.
+To solve that, Americano acts as a wrapper around Express and make it more opiniated about how to write routes and configuration.
+See in the following how it make things cleaner.

 ## Configuration